granulegazer/demo-partition-exchange/README.md

 ## Common Issues & Solutions

 **Q: ORA-01502: index <index_name> or partition of such index is in unusable state**
-**A:** The procedure now handles this automatically in two ways:
+**A:** The procedure now handles this automatically:
-1. **Prevention**: Uses `INCLUDING INDEXES` clause in EXCHANGE PARTITION commands to maintain index usability during exchanges
-2. **Detection & Repair**: Checks for both INVALID and UNUSABLE indexes before and after exchange, automatically rebuilding any found
+1. **Pre-Exchange Validation**: Checks for and rebuilds both INVALID and UNUSABLE indexes before starting (if validate_before_exchange = 'Y')
+2. **Automatic Rebuild After Exchange**: Unconditionally rebuilds ALL indexes on both source and archive tables after each partition exchange (steps 5.1 and 7.1), regardless of status
+3. **Post-Exchange Validation**: Checks for any remaining invalid/unusable indexes after all exchanges complete (if validate_before_exchange = 'Y')

-If you still encounter this error, the index became unusable outside of the archival process.
+The full index rebuild (not partition-level) ensures all index partitions are rebuilt and usable.
+If you still encounter this error, it occurred outside the archival process.
 Manually rebuild: `ALTER INDEX index_name REBUILD;`

 **Q: ORA-14097: column type or size mismatch in ALTER TABLE EXCHANGE PARTITION**
 **A:** The procedure now automatically validates table structure before attempting exchange.
 If you see this error, it means: